operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 ## Automation

-Operator authors and catalog maintainers are encouraged to automate their catalog maintenance with CI/CD workflows. catalog maintainers could further improve on this by building Git-ops automation that:
+Operator authors and catalog maintainers are encouraged to automate their catalog maintenance with CI/CD workflows.
+Catalog maintainers could further improve on this by building Git-ops automation that:
 - Checks that PR authors are permitted to make the requested changes (e.g. updating their package's image reference)
 - Checks that the catalog updates pass `opm validate`
 - Checks that the updated bundle and/or catalog image reference(s) exist, the catalog images run successfully in a cluster,